Magdalen College, Oxford: Cloister

-The Cloister or Great Quad is the "medieval nucleus" of the college.
+The Cloister or Great Quad is the "medieval nucleus" of the College.
 It was constructed between 1474 and 1480, also by Orchard, although several modifications were made later.
 Access to the Cloister from St John's Quad is via the Founder's Tower or Muniment Tower.
 The chapel and the hall make up the southern side of the quad.
 It is also home to the junior, middle, and senior common rooms, and the old library.

 In 1508, grotesques known as hieroglyphics were added to the Cloister.
 These are thought to be allegorical, and include four hieroglyphics in front of the old library that represent scholarly subjects: science, medicine, law, and theology.
-The other hieroglyphics have been assigned symbolism relating to virtues that should be encouraged by the college (e.g. the lion and pelican grotesques in front of the Senior Common Room representing courage and parental affection) or vices that should be avoided (the manticore, boxers, and lamia in front of the Junior Common Room, representing pride, contention, and lust).
+The other hieroglyphics have been assigned symbolism relating to virtues that should be encouraged by the College (i.e., the lion and pelican grotesques in front of the Senior Common Room representing courage and parental affection) or vices that should be avoided (the manticore, boxers, and lamia in front of the Junior Common Room, representing pride, contention, and lust).
 In 2017, repair work was undertaken to restore the severely damaged boxers statue.

 In 1822, the north side of the Cloister was knocked down, ostensibly due to disrepair.
 This decision was controversial, provoking protests from the fellows and in the contemporary press, and it was rebuilt shortly afterwards.

 In the early 1900s, renovations were performed, and it was returned to a more medieval character.
 Student rooms were installed in the (very large) roof space in the 1980s.